The Dating Chronicles

 The phone rang incessantly as Karen sat in the dark with loud rain hitting against the window.
 She knew it was her friend Marie, but she didn’t want to talk.
 She just wanted to think.
 She was torn between reason and insanity, as she contemplated her next move.
 She had hoped against all hope that this time would be her time for the ultimate relationship.

 It was now midnight and she had to know once and for all if there was still room for hope.
-She was determined to get an answer this night and had made up her mind that she would confront him once and for all to learn the truth.
+She was determined to get an answer this night and had made up her mind that she would confront him once and for all to learn the truth about his feelings regarding her.
 She dialed his number again and this time a woman answered.
-She hung up the phone in resignation, but she did not give up hope.
-She would try him again on another day.
+She hung up the phone in resignation but refused to give up hope.
+She decided to try him again on another day.